-PhD Student in Language Analysis and Processing at the Faculty of Informatics of the University of the Basque Country (UPV/EHU).
-Graduate in Computer Engineering with speciality in Software Engineering.
+PhD Student in Language Analysis and Processing at Hitz Center IXA Group UPV/EHU.
+Working on Improving Language Models for Low-resource Languages.
+Graduate in Informatics Engineering with speciality in Software Engineering.
 Master in Language Analysis and Processing.

 In this web you will find information about Skills, Certificates, Projects, Tags and Contact.